GoogleChrome/web.dev/src/site/content/en/sandbox/inclusion-and-accessibility/index.md

 {% endCompare %}

 Don't rely on cultural references alone to convey essential information.
 It's likely that at least some of your audience won't know the same movies, TV, books, and games that you do.
-While a reference here and there can [add personality](/voice) to your writing, make sure the reader can understand your ideas even if they don't catch the reference.
+While a reference here and there can [add personality](/voice) to your writing, make sure readers can understand your ideas even if they don't catch the reference.